Airbus super salesman John Leahy says that pricing, design, and quality issues were the final nails in the coffin of the A380.

 Was launching the A380 a mistake Airbus made in hindsight?

 The mistake was not getting it right.
-The mistake wasn’t saying you missed the hub and spoke as everybody wants to go point-to-point.
+The mistake wasn’t saying you missed the hub- and-spoke as everybody wants to go point-to-point.
 That is absolutely wrong.
-Hub and spoke can only work if it’s more efficient than going point-to-point.
+Hub-and-spoke can only work if it’s more efficient than going point-to-point.
 Mistake number one was getting the engines wrong and losing twelve percent of fuel burn.
 Mistake number two was having in the back of everyone’s mind that we would have the A380-900 coming out a few years after the A380-800.
 So we designed an airplane that was going to be too heavy in the -800, so that the -900 could be the optimum.
-Mistake number three was getting it so confused between the French and the Germans and the respective design teams that you were ending up with systems that weren’t compatible, not reliable, wiring harnesses that didn’t connect to each other properly so that the cost of production went up and reliability for the airlines went down.
+Mistake number three was getting it so confused between the French and the Germans and the respective design teams that you were ending up with systems that weren’t compatible, and not reliable, wiring harnesses that didn’t connect to each other properly so that the cost of production went up and reliability for the airlines went down.
 If you ask, knowing what we know now, should we have built the A380 the way we did?
 Of course not.
 If we would have avoided all the mistakes I mentioned, we would have absolutely had a winner of an aircraft.
-It would have been 15% better than an A350 and maybe 20 percent better than a 787.
+It would have been 15 per cent better than an A350 and maybe 20 per cent better than a 787.
 And you would have had much less point-to-point flying because people would have had an economic advantage to go through the hubs.

 Did the A380 saga make Airbus a better company?

-Yes, the A380 and all the fiasco around it made the A350 definitely the best airplane program we’ve ever had.
-The smoothest introduction we’ve ever had and the smoothest manufacturing, because we got rid of the little kingdoms in Hamburg, Toulouse, Nantes, and Munich that basically fragmented our approach, didn’t take to each other, and made it impossible to optimize an aircraft program.
-Spending 25 or 30 billion Euros on the A380 just to get that education seems like a very inefficient way to get that education.
+Yes.
+The A380 and all the fiasco around it made the A350 definitely the best airplane program we’ve ever had.
+The smoothest introduction we’ve ever had and the smoothest manufacturing we’ve ever had, because we got rid of the little kingdoms in Hamburg, Toulouse, Nantes, and Munich.
+This fragmentation made it impossible to optimize an aircraft program.
+Spending 25 or 30 billion Euros on the A380 just to get that education seems like a very inefficient way to get there.